Make Your Picture Books More Vibrant with Watercolors!

 Illustrators, even those who paint, need a solid foundation in drawing.
-In this intensive, you'll learn how to use a non-photo blue pencil to make a rough sketch and work out your composition.
+In this mini-class, you'll learn how to use a non-photo blue pencil to make a rough sketch and work out your composition.
 Then you'll use an HB pencil to refine your sketch.
-Make a tighter drawing and figure out the details that make your illustration unique.
+This class will help you make a tighter drawing and figure out the details that make your illustration unique.

 Once you're happy with your drawing, you're going to trace it onto tracing paper, tightening it even more.
 You're going to take every chance you have to make your drawing the best it can be before you ink it.

 You should have a “final” drawing on your tracing paper by the end of the first lesson.
 Jessixa will teach you three different methods for transferring your drawing onto watercolor paper.
 Then she'll show you how she chooses which parts to ink before she watercolors.

 Watercolor Your Illustration

 Last, you'll learn how to watercolor your illustration, adding vibrancy and detail with every stroke.
 Jessixa will teach you her favorite techniques for achieving texture.
 She'll also teach you how to remove mistakes.